datacamp/courses-introduction-to-python/chapter4.md

 test_function("print", 2, incorrect_msg = "Print out the result of your calculations using `print(np.median(np_height))`.")

-success_msg("An average length of 1586 inches, that doesn't sound right, does it?
+success_msg("An average height of 1586 inches, that doesn't sound right, does it?
 However, the median does not seem affected by the outliers: 74 inches makes perfect sense.
 It's always a good idea to check both the median and the mean, to get a first hunch for the overall distribution of the entire dataset.")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:4409948807